great-expectations/great_expectations/docs/contributing/contributing_setup.md

 	mysql_mysql_db_1   docker-entrypoint.sh mysqld   Up      0.0.0.0:3306->3306/tcp, 33060/tcp
 	````

-* Once the local mysql container is working, the tests against the mysql backend can be run using the `--mysql` flag.
+* Once the local MySQL container is working, the tests against the MySQL backend can be run using the `--mysql` flag.

   ````console
   pytest -v --mysql